Member Organizations

 International Financial Reporting Standards

-In accordance with the EU statutory framework, Regulation EC 1606/2002, as transposed into national legislation by the ANC, listed entities are required to apply EU-endorsed IFRS Standards for consolidated financial statements.
-In addition, all other companies are permitted to apply IFRS for their consolidated financial statements.
-However, entities are not permitted to apply IFRS for the preparation of their individual financial statements.
-These must be prepared in accordance with French accounting standards (French GAAP).
+In addition, other companies are permitted to apply European Union-endorsed IFRS Accounting Standards for consolidated financial statements.
+However, entities are not permitted to apply IFRS Accounting Standards in the preparation of individual financial statements, which must be prepared in accordance with French accounting standards.

-The ANC has concluded that there is no demand for the IFRS for SMEs in France as French GAAP is considered fit for purpose.
+The Autorité des normes comptables has concluded that there is no demand for the IFRS for Small and Medium-sized Entities in France, as French generally accepted accounting principles are considered fit for purpose.

 -